Most recently updated on August 19, 2021

 Since we’re so close to the Grand Canyon, we might as well take a side tour to the natural wonder.

 To get there, we head north on Highway 64.
-The only town between us and the Grand Canyon is Valle, a community of about 250 people that features a Planes of Fame Air Museum as well as the Raptor Ranch Campground where birds of prey are on display.
+The only town between us and the Grand Canyon is Valle, a community of about 250 people that features a Planes of Fame Air Museum, which plans to reopen in April 2022, as well as the Raptor Ranch Campground where birds of prey are on display.
 The ranch is built on the property that used to house the Flintstones Bedrock City tourist attraction that closed in 2019 after 50 years in business.

 After an hour, we roll into the Grand Canyon National Park parking lot on the landmark’s South Rim.